-Software can check if the FCOMI and FCOMIP instructions are supported by checking the processor's feature information with the CPUID instruction (see "CPUID-CPU Identification" in Chapter 3 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2).
+Software can check if the FCOMI and FCOMIP instructions are supported by checking the processor's feature information with the CPUID instruction.

 The FUCOMI and FUCOMIP instructions operate the same as the FCOMI and FCOMIP instructions, except that they do not generate a floating-point invalid-operation exception if the unordered condition is the result of one or both of the operands being a QNaN.
 The FCOMIP and FUCOMIP instructions pop the x87 FPU register stack following the comparison operation.